dgraph-io/dgo/README.md

 ### Running tests

-Make sure you have `dgraph` installed in your GOPATH before you run the tests.
+Make sure you have a linux-compatible `dgraph` binary installed in your $GOPATH/bin before you run the tests.
 The dgo test suite requires that a Dgraph cluster with ACL enabled be running locally.
 To start such a cluster, you may use the docker compose file located in the testing directory `t`.

 ```sh
 docker compose -f t/docker-compose.yml up -d